uptrace/bun-docs/docs/postgres/zero-downtime-migrations.md

 <CoverImage title="Zero-downtime PostgreSQL migrations" />

+Zero-downtime PostgreSQL migrations are essential for maintaining the availability and reliability of your application while making changes to the database schema or performing other maintenance tasks.

 Follow these simple rules to avoid common pitfalls and apply changes to your database without _unplanned_ downtime.

 [[toc]]

+## Use transactions

+Enclose your migration scripts in a transaction block.
+If any part of the migration fails, the entire transaction will be rolled back, ensuring that your database remains in its previous state.

 ## Avoid long-running transactions

 Running a migration in a transaction means that changes made within a transaction are not visible until the end of a transaction.
-That is exactly what we need when we apply a migration, but in practise it does not work well.
+That is exactly what we need when we apply a migration, but in practice it does not work well.

 Using a transaction causes PostgreSQL to maintain two versions of a database for the duration of a transaction.
 One version with your changes and one without.
 PostgreSQL [transactions](https://www.postgresql.org/docs/13/tutorial-transactions.html) are well-suited for such task but they have their limits too.